The Shift Project

-The Shift Project (also called The Shift or TSP) is a French nonprofit created in 2010 that aims to limit both climate change and the dependency of our economy on fossil fuels.
+The Shift Project (also called The Shift or TSP) is a French nonprofit created in 2010 that aims to limit both climate change and the dependency of the economy on fossil fuels.

 Presentation, goals and organization

 The Shift Project is a French nonprofit created in January 2010 in Paris by energy-climate experts such as Jean-Marc Jancovici, Geneviève Férone-Creuzet and Michel Lepetit.
 The organization aims to address two issues raised by the use of carbon: climate change and the depletion of fossil fuels.
 The Shift works as a think tank that shares ideas with economic, political, academic and voluntary actors.

 The Shift Project is funded by corporate sponsors.
 Its budget for 2017 was about 600,000 euros.

 The organization is led by a group of three people elected by the board of directors, which includes members of the sponsoring companies.
 A group of experts, called the "Expert Committee" (Comité des experts), ensures the scientific validity of the work done by The Shift Project.
 This group of experts (in economics, finance, climate, physics, history...) includes Alain Grandjean, Gaël Giraud, Hervé Le Treut, Jean-Pascal van Ypersele and Jacques Treiner.
 When the think tank was created, the first director was Cédric Ringenbach.
 He held this position until 2016, when he left The Shift Project and created the nonprofit organization The Climate Collage, which was later renamed to The Climate Fresk.
 Now headed by Matthieu Auzanneau, The Shift has a team of about ten employees and works with volunteers who are grouped into an independent nonprofit called The Shifters.

 The Shift examines the dependency of our economy on oil through three angles: the potential return of economic growth, the issues related to the finite amount of oil and, of course, the climate change due to carbon emissions.
 According to The Shift, although the GDP may have use cases, it is not really useful, especially because it does not consider natural resources (so it does not account for their limited availability) or resulting externalities like greenhouse gas emissions.